 Yes, there is a lot to see at Riga’s center.
 However, to us, one of the most impressive venues was the Ethnographic Open-Air Museum, located about 30 minutes northeast of the city center.

-Especially since Riga was the only place in Latvia we had the chance to visit, this wonderful outdoor museum was a great opportunity to learn more about all the other regions….which we will visit on our next trip.
+Especially since Riga was the only place in Latvia we had the chance to visit, this wonderful outdoor museum was a great opportunity to learn more about all the other regions.
+We will visit them on our next trip.

 This place, too, proves the awakened national identity.
 During the Soviet hegemony, places like this museum were considered ideologically incorrect.